jrs0/hbr_models/design.md

 * R and Python prototyping environments, for model development and data analysis
 * Tauri applications, for viewing processed patient data easily and forming the basis for the example risk-score calculation application.

+Alternative languages were also considered.
+For example, the use of Java would potentially enable the use of the open-source system [OpenEHR](https://openehr.org/) to avoid constructing an internal data storage format like the `Patient` struct (see below).
+However, the other requirements (interface to R and python), and the relative simplicity of the internal data being stored informed the choice for Rust.
+A further iteration of the project could convert the codebase to use a fully-featured system such as OpenEHR, after an initial proof-of-concept.

 ### Programming Language Infrastructure

 The repository contain a library for the backend written in Rust, frontends that use the Rust library, and interfaces to the backend from R and Python.
 One of the advantages of the Rust cargo crate system is that git-url dependencies will look anywhere in the referenced git repository for the crate (see [the cargo documentation](https://doc.rust-lang.org/cargo/reference/specifying-dependencies.html#specifying-dependencies-from-git-repositories)), meaning that the main Rust backend library does not need to be at the root.
 As a result, each application that is part of the project can occupy a folder at the top level of this repository.